-Radon is a natural radioactive gas that you can’t taste, smell, or see.
-Breathing radon can increase your chances of getting lung cancer, especially if you smoke.
+Radon is a natural radioactive gas that you can’t see, smell, or taste.
+Breathing in too much radon can cause lung cancer, especially if you smoke.

 About 1 out of every 15 homes in the United States has a level of radon that needs to be reduced.